There are ten major partitions of consciousness, but most people live their lives using only three. How do we reach the others? Why would we want to?

 We concentrate most of our efforts on the normal waking state of awareness.
 It becomes the benchmark for ordinary reality, even though we know we experience everything within the mind.

-We tend to think everyone “sees” the world exactly like we do.
-However, we know this isn’t the case, even in practical matters.
-Seven people can witness the same thing, but each gives a slightly different account, sometimes drastically different.
+We assume everyone “sees” the world exactly like we do.
+But we know this isn’t the case, even in practical matters.
+Several people can witness the same thing, but each gives a different account.
+Sometimes, the accounts are drastically different.
 EEG brain waves of 8 Hz and higher are typical.

 We start our discussion of the ten levels of consciousness with the waking partition.
-Most people spend most their time in this partition.
-It’s not necessarily the most important, but we’ll come back to this issue in a moment.
+Most people spend most of their time in this partition, which is not necessarily the most important, but we’ll return to this issue in a moment.

 2) Sleeping

-We spend almost half of our lives in the partition, yet most of us have no recollection of it.
+We spend almost half of our lives in the partition, yet most of us do not remember it.
 When we sleep, our cognition of reality shuts off.

-We go through multiple NREM cycles (no rapid eye movement) and REM (rapid eye movement) when we sleep.
+When we sleep, we go through multiple NREM (no rapid eye movement) and REM (rapid eye movement) cycles.
 In normal adults, each cycle lasts for about 90 to 120 minutes.
 Most people cycle through 4 to 5 phases during a typical 8-hour sleep cycle.
 NREM sleep is maximum in the first part of the night, while REM sleep predominates in the second half.
-When we are in the sleeping partition, the EEG is 12 to 14Hz waves with a range of 11 to 16 Hz.
+In the sleeping partition, the EEG is 12 to 14Hz waves with a range of 11 to 16 Hz.

 3) Dreaming

 The dreamscape seems as real and concrete as our experience in the waking state.
-EEG is the same for sleeping unless we experience nightmares, which escalate respiration and heart rates into the waking state’s realm.
+The EEG is the same for sleeping unless we experience nightmares.
+Dreaming can escalate respiration and heart rates into the realm of the waking state.

-The partition of dreaming opens other avenues for expanding consciousness, outlined under the seventh state.
+This partition opens other avenues for expanding consciousness, outlined in the seventh state.

 Sleeping and dreaming are two of the ten levels of consciousness that we overlook.
-These two states are portals which expand awareness.
-One of the easiest ways to increase the bandwidth of awareness is by increasing our awareness of sleep and dream states through lucid dreaming exercises.
+These two states are portals that expand awareness.
+One of the easiest ways to increase the bandwidth of awareness is to use a lucid dreaming exercise.

 4) Transcendent State of Pure Awareness